 GI bleeding stops spontaneously in about 80% of patients.
 The remaining patients require some type of intervention.
 Specific therapy depends on the bleeding site.
 Early intervention to control bleeding is important to minimize mortality, particularly in elderly patients.

-For peptic ulcer, ongoing bleeding or rebleeding is treated with endoscopic coagulation (with bipolar electrocoagulation, injection sclerotherapy, heater probes, clips, or laser; 1).
+For peptic ulcer, ongoing bleeding or rebleeding is treated with endoscopic coagulation (with bipolar electrocoagulation, injection sclerotherapy, heater probes, or clips; 1).
 Nonbleeding vessels that are visible within an ulcer crater are also treated.
 If endoscopy does not stop the bleeding, angiographic embolization of the bleeding vessel may be attempted, or surgery is required to oversew the bleeding site.
+Hemostatic powder may be used as a temporizing agent, especially for peptic ulcers or cancer.
 If the patient has been treated medically for peptic ulcer disease but has recurrent bleeding, surgeons do acid-reduction surgery at the same time.

 Severe, ongoing lower GI bleeding caused by diverticula or angiomas can sometimes be controlled colonoscopically by clips, electrocautery, coagulation with a heater probe, or injection with dilute epinephrine (see ACG practice guidelines on management of patients with acute lower GI bleeding).
 Polyps can be removed by snare or cautery.
 If these methods are ineffective or unfeasible, angiography with embolization or vasopressin infusion may be successful.
 However, because collateral blood flow to the bowel is limited, angiographic techniques have a significant risk of bowel ischemia or infarction unless super-selective catheterization techniques are used.
 In most series, the rate of ischemic complications is < 5%.
 Vasopressin infusion has about an 80% success rate for stopping bleeding, but bleeding recurs in about 50% of patients.
 Also, there is a risk of hypertension and coronary ischemia.
 Furthermore, angiography can be used to localize the source of bleeding more accurately.